Football is many people’s favorite pastime because there is nothing better than the adrenaline of watching a game and

 All American, The CW (2018 – present)

-A newer football TV series that’s in its fourth season right now is All American.
-This American football series might not be about the NFL, rather it concentrates on high school football.
-But it is still a worthy entry for this list of the best football shows.
+This show might not be about the NFL, rather it concentrates on high school football but it is still a worthy entry for this list of the best football shows.

 Inspired by the life of professional football player Spencer Paysinger, All American zeroes in on Spencer James, an up-and-coming high school football star, who is recruited by LA’s Beverly Hills High School football coach to come play for them.